icaoberg/latex2png/README.md

 ## Disclaimer

-I build this in 2008 to help me build
+I build this in 2008 while playing with [mimetex](http://www.forkosh.com/mimetex.html).

-## License

 ## Prerequisites
 All scripts require